Park at the Butch Kennedy trailhead. Begin the ride by riding up Arena Blvd until it dead ends at Queen Street. This will be the

 Blue Bar Trail.
 The entrance to the

 After about a mile, the road will intersect another road.
 Pass though this intersection and stay left at the next three forks.
-After a short ride through a sandy section, the trail will dump out on another forest road.
-Make a right at the next intersection (if you go straight you'll end up at the first intersection you passed when riding down the road).
+Make sure to make a left at marker B15.
+Follow the trail until it becomes a forest road and stay left.
+At marker B17, make a right (if you go straight you'll end up at the first intersection you passed when riding down the road).
 Follow the road until it turns left and turns back into trail.
-Then, cross the paved road and head down the forest road.
-Look for the trail entrance off to the left after about 1/4 mile (if ride ride into the field, you've gone too far).
+Then, cross the paved road at marker B18, make a left, and re-enter the trail at marker B19 on the right side of the road.
+Follow the trail a short distance and turn left after about 1/4 mile (if you ride into the field, you've gone too far).

 This next section of trail may be difficult to navigate when covered with leaves.
 It will become a bit steep at points and once again become forest road.
 Follow the road until it intersects with another at marker B20.
 Make a left onto the road then an immediate right back onto the trail at marker B21.
 Follow this trail through the woods until you reach marker B24.